MrJohnWeez/VR-Excavator-Simulator/Spring/Assignment_2_User_Docs.md

 I bought the game but it is laggy or unplayable

+* Make **sure you meet the minimum hardware requirements** listed above or on the Steam store page.
-* Please create a community post or bug report with what hardware you are running
+* Please create a community post or **bug report** with what hardware you are running

-* If you do not want to wait for it to get fixed return the game to steam
+* If you do not want to wait for a patch you can return the game to steam

 I found a bug